anders-s-olsen/Coupled-generator-decomposition/README.md

 ### Input data format

-The input data `X` may either be a torch tensor of size (*,N,P), where * may be any number of extra dimensions (e.g., subjects, clinical groups, modalities provided).
+The input data `X` may be a torch tensor of size (*,N,P), where * may be any number of extra dimensions (e.g., subjects, clinical groups, modalities provided).
 In the case that N differs across data groups, the input may be a *dictionary of torch tensors*.

 - Example 1: A time-locked EEG experiment is repeated across $S$ subjects using the same number of EEG sensors $N$ and time points $P$: `X` is a torch.tensor(), and `X.shape = (S,N,P)`.
 - Example 2: A time-locked simultaneous multimodal EEG and MEG experiment is repeated across $S$ subjects, but the number of EEG and MEG sensors is different: `X={'EEG':EEGdata,'MEG':MEGdata}` is a dictionary of torch tensors, where, e.g., `EEGdata.shape = (S,N_EEG,P)`.
 There are no restrictions on the naming or number of dictionary elements.